- 1 INTRODUCTION

 From the analysis, we conclude that: when there is a simultaneous increase in demand and a decrease in the supply of a product the equilibrium price always rises whereas the equilibrium quantity may increase decrease, or remain unchanged.

-I would like to express my special thanks of gratitude to my teacher as well as our principal of the school who gave me the golden opportunity to do this wonderful project on the topic which also helped me in doing a lot of research and I came to know about so many new things, I am really thankful to them.
+I would like to express my special thanks of gratitude to my teacher as well as our principal of the school who gave me the golden opportunity to do this wonderful project on the topic which also helped me in doing a lot of research and I came to know about so many new things, I am thankful to them.
 Secondly, I would also like to thank my parent and friends who helped me a lot In finalizing this project within the limited time frame.

-This is to certify that of class, of Xll has completed the project under my supervision.
+This is to certify that class, Xll has completed the project under my supervision.
 He has taken proper care and shown almost sincerity in the completion of this project.
 I certify that this project is up to my expectations and as per the guidelines issued by CBSE.

 DOWNLOAD PDF OF THE PROJECT